-Over the next 5 weeks I will be sharing recommendations that will help you be prepared for a potential wildfire event, culminating with an online live information session on Friday, May 1.
-You will then be prepared to participate in National Wildfire Community Preparedness Day on May 2 either in your community or at home on your own.
+These weekly recommendations will help you be prepared for a potential wildfire event, and we will wrap up with an online live webinar on Thursday, May 6 to go in-depth and pose questions to the multiple experts.
+National Wildfire Community Preparedness Day is on May 1 this year and while the webinar is on May 6, these posts should prepare to you participate either in your community or at home on your own.

-Today, I am sharing with you information about “Defensible Space.”
+We will also share information from our partners at Washington State Department of Natural Resources, King County Emergency Management, Public Health — Seattle & King County – King County Environmental Health Services Divison and many others throughout the state and county.
+Today, we are starting with information about “Defensible Space.”
 This refers to the natural or landscaped areas around our homes that is maintained and designated to reduce fire danger.

-Defensible space is broken down into three different Home Ignition Zones – Immediate, Intermediate and Extended.
-For the next few weeks we are going to talk about some common observations and recommendations we can do to reduce our wildfire risk in each of these zones.
+Defensible space is broken down into three specific Home Ignition Zones – Immediate, Intermediate and Extended.
+Over the next few weeks, we will discuss some common observations and recommendations to reduce wildfire risk in each of these zones.

 Here are a few suggestions to do in the Immediate Zone, which includes your home and the area out to 5 feet.

-Removing the accumulation from fine fuels reduce the rick a wind-blown ember starting a fire on your homes roof.
+Removing the accumulation of fine fuels from your roof, gutters and around the base of your home reduces the risk of a wind-blown ember starting a fire on or next to your home.

 Now that the colder weather is behind us, moving your firewood or any other combustible material out to 30 feet will reduce the risk of a fire starting from a wind-blown ember and increasing in size directly next to your home.

-Join me next week when I will explain what you can do in the Intermediate Zone (the next 5′ to 30′) around your home.
+Next week we will explain what you can do in the Intermediate Zone (the next 5′ to 30′) around your home.

 Matt Axe, Program Coordinator, Wildfire and Forest Resiliency